Samuel Finley: Personal life and death

-Death
+On May 13, 1761, Finley married Ann Clarkson (1730–1807), daughter of Matthew Clarkson and Cornelia de Peyste, of Philadelphia.
+They reportedly had issue.

 Finley died on July 17, 1766.
 Archibald Alexander describes Finley's "dying experience" in his Thoughts on Religious Experience, and notes that "during his whole sickness he was never heard to utter a repining word; and in taking leave of his dearest friends he was never seen to shed a tear, or exhibit any sign of sorrow."
 After his death his slaves were auctioned on the Princeton campus.

 It is thought that the so-called "Stamp Act Trees" (sycamores) planted in front of the then-President's home at Princeton were planted by Finley.

 Samuel Finley Breese Morse, the developer of the telegraph and the namesake of Morse Code, was Finley's great-grandson via his daughter, Rebecca.

 Memorial

 Though Finley's body was originally buried at the 2nd Presbyterian Church of Philadelphia, when the building at Arch and Cherry Sts. was torn down his body was moved and re-buried at Abington Presbyterian Church Cemetery in Abington Township, Montgomery County, Pennsylvania in 1853.